-Geno’s been getting great requests from Hoof as he does his commute Saturday nights from club gigs in Ybor and St. Pete.
-Hoof became fascinated with mixing dance music since he heard it done on the radio when he was 10 years old.
+He always had the best song requests as he did his commute Saturday nights from club gigs in Ybor and St. Pete.
+So we made him a SNDP DJ!
+DJ Hoof became fascinated with mixing dance music since he heard it done on the radio when he was 10 years old.
 He has done every type of DJing you can think of, rocking nightclubs, school dances, weddings and radio.
 Some of his favorite SNDP artists include Black Box and Lisa Lisa & Cult Jam.
 His favorite dance record of all time is Snap – Rhythm Is A Dancer.
 Find him at DJHoof.com and follow him on social media at @DJHoof to see where he’ll be performing near you next!

 What else do you need on your resume when you are Stevie B’s official DJ?
 Slice tours the world with The King of Freestyle!
 Slice will blow your mind with unique remixes.
 You wouldn’t think a guy his age could be an old school aficionado, but Slice is just that.
 If you missed it when Freestyle Explosion came to Tampa, listen to Geno’s interview with DJ Slice and check out his homepage at MBMDJSLICE.com.
 Find Slice on Facebook and Instagram @DJSlice215.